connorhess/Report-Counter/README.md

 Run the dependencys.bat to install it.
 Run it as admin
-remember to select "add pip to path"
+remember to select "add python3.7 to path"

 ![alt text](https://github.com/connorhess/Report-Counter/blob/master/Capture.PNG)